-Total Amount to be Awarded: APHIS WS will make available up to \$2,500,000 in funds to support projects that address the funding priorities described in Section A.2.
+Total Amount to be Awarded: APHIS WS anticipates awarding around \$5,500,000 in funds to support projects that address the funding priorities described in Section A.2.

 Type of Assistance Instrument: Awards will be funded via cooperative agreements.
 Cooperative agreements include substantial involvement by APHIS WS to assist in the completion of the goals and objectives of the work.
+Grants are used when a recipient will be performing all of the work without the substantial involvement of APHIS WS.

-Anticipated Awards: APHIS WS anticipates awarding around twenty-five cooperative agreements and the amount awarded will range from \$50,000 to \$250,000 each.
-The average award in 2020 was approximately \$112,000, across twenty-five proposals awarded.3 Based on reviewer recommendations, APHIS WS may award less than the requested amount of funds to a project.
+Anticipated Awards: APHIS WS anticipates awarding approximately 40 cooperative agreements and typically ranges from \$50,000 to \$250,000 each.
+The average wild cervid award in 2022 was \$140,510 across twenty-nine proposals.
+Based on reviewer recommendations, APHIS WS may adjust the amount of funds awarded to a project.
 In these cases, applicants may accept or decline the offered award.
-If accepted, applicants must submit a revised application package that addresses reviewer concerns and aligns with the amount awarded.
+If accepted, applicants must submit a revised proposal package that aligns with the amount awarded and addresses reviewer concerns, as applicable.
 APHIS WS will provide additional guidance to applicants in these situations.
+There is no commitment by USDA to fund any particular application or to make a specific number of awards.

-Anticipated Award Start Date: The performance period will begin prior to October 1, 2021.
+Anticipated Award Start Date: The performance period will begin on or before September 30, 2023.

 Period of Performance: Projects must be completed no later than twelve months after the start date.
 Funding will not be allowed, nor activities approved to occur, outside of the period of performance.
-There is an allowance of a one-time extension request of the performance period up to twelve months to complete the project, assuming there is no increase in funding requested.
-This request must be submitted in accordance with the cooperative agreement terms and conditions in order to be considered.
+There is an allowance of a one-time extension request of the performance period up to twelve months to